ycaesari/GettingAndCleaningData/CodeBook.md

 4. Appropriately label the data set with descriptive variable names.
 5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

-# Steps performed in order to acheieve the above
+# Steps performed in order to achieve the above
 *(please see run_analysis.R, these comments appear there as well)*

 1. Read tables activity (WALKING, SITTING, etc) and features (the measurements).